Museum Artifacts: “Lucky Brown” Hair Pressing Oil (1938) and “Slick Black” Promo Poster, c. 1940s

 More than 30 years after the business folded, dedicated collectors now scour the globe looking for rare tins and bottles from the Valmor vaults, and in 2015, an exhibition at the Chicago Cultural Center shed new light on the artistic merits of those stunning labels—specifically the contributions of the company’s little-known African-American illustrators Charles C. Dawson and Jay Jackson.

-The great shame and irony of all this posthumous recognition is that Valmor’s founder and lifelong president, Morton G. Neumann (1898-1985), was actually one of America’s most prominent and prolific collectors of modern art—a personal friend of Picasso’s, no less.
+The great shame and irony of all this posthumous recognition is that Valmor’s founder and lifelong president, Morton G. Neumann (1898-1985), was actually one of America’s most prominent and prolific collectors of modern art—he was a personal friend of Picasso, no less.
 And yet . . . he never seemed to fully recognize the value of the work that had been done for years right under the roof of his own business.

-When he organized the Valmor Products Co. around 1926, Morton Neumann was a 28 year-old journeyman chemist just looking for his piece of the proverbial pie.
+When he organized the Valmor Products Company in 1926, Morton Neumann was a 28 year-old journeyman chemist just looking for his piece of the proverbial pie.
 He’d been in the toiletries trade for a few years, and as a born-and-bred South Sider himself, came to realize that there was a clear shortage of cosmetic products being tailored specifically to the thriving black and Latino communities he encountered everyday in the Bronzeville neighborhood.

 What comes next, then, is either a case of astute capitalist opportunism or calculated cultural exploitation, depending on your angle

 As a Jew of Hungarian descent, Neumann was far from ignorant to the challenges and needs of a disenfranchised minority.
 And though he eventually moved to the North Side himself (his own funeral was held in Edgewater rather than Bronzeville), he probably deserves some credit not just for keeping Valmor where it started in Chicago, but for providing good job opportunities to black workers across Valmor’s entire national sales network during even some of the roughest years of the Great Depression.